Viral replication: Class 1: Double-stranded DNA viruses

 This type of virus usually must enter the host nucleus before it is able to replicate.
 Some of these viruses require host cell polymerases to replicate their genome, while others, such as adenoviruses or herpes viruses, encode their own replication factors.
-However, in either cases, replication of the viral genome is highly dependent on a cellular state permissive to DNA replication and, thus, on the cell cycle.
+However, in either case, replication of the viral genome is highly dependent on a cellular state permissive to DNA replication and, thus, on the cell cycle.
 The virus may induce the cell to forcefully undergo cell division, which may lead to transformation of the cell and, ultimately, cancer.
 An example of a family within this classification is the Adenoviridae.

 There is only one well-studied example in which a class 1 family of viruses does not replicate within the nucleus.
 This is the Poxvirus family, which comprises highly pathogenic viruses that infect vertebrates.

 Class 2: Single-stranded DNA viruses

 Viruses that fall under this category include ones that are not as well-studied, but still do pertain highly to vertebrates.
 Two examples include the Circoviridae and Parvoviridae.
 They replicate within the nucleus, and form a double-stranded DNA intermediate during replication.
 A human Anellovirus called TTV is included within this classification and is found in almost all humans, infecting them asymptomatically in nearly every major organ.